Read Latest Update

 Deliveries & Stock

 As traditional baths go, a Victorian freestanding bath can form the jewel in the crown of your new Victorian style bathroom and create a stunning centrepiece.
 An indulgent, interior design statement, these soaking tubs look impressive and provide luxurious bathing.
 The right bath could be the cornerstone of your entire new bathroom design.
 A common feature of Victorian baths was decorative feet, the most recognisable style being a ball and claw foot, other traditional styles include lion heads and ornate patterns.

-We would highly recommend a cast iron or slipper bath to anyone looking to create a Victorian style bath.
+We would highly recommend a cast iron or slipper bath to anyone looking to create a Victorian-style bath.
 Slipper baths are a solid form with a raised back designed for laying long ways with head support, they're a wonderfully relaxing bathtub!
 Try the Imperial Hampton Freestanding Slipper Bath for a fantastic opulent bathing experience.

-More industrial or 1920's looking traditional baths have solid metal feet with curves.
+More Industrial or 1920's looking traditional baths have solid metal feet with curves.

-In British bathrooms, we frequently have showerbaths, with a shower kit installed above a bath rather than a shower tray particularly in renovations to save on space.
+In British bathrooms, we frequently have shower baths. the shower baths have a shower kit installed above a bath rather than a shower tray particularly in renovations to save on space.
 There are bath models out now that have the freestanding look, but fit into a corner, giving you the look you want with the function you need!

 Burlington Hampton Traditional Showerbath, The April Kildwick, The Old London Kenton, and The Royce Morgan Balmoral.
 These are all good examples.
 Another popular option is to go for a bath filler tap that has a shower handset.
 This gives you the functionality for a shower for rinsing and cleaning on your freestanding bath.